Table Of Content

 For many people their mortgage is their largest debt.
 Mortgages are the most common way to finance a property purchase and according to Experian, mortgage loan debt in the USA is steadily on the increase.
 In this chart, using the Experian data, you can see that over the last ten years, mortgage loan debt has increased from $8.2 trillion in 2010 to $9.5 trillion in 2019.
 Although there was a dip in 2011 and 2012, overall there has been a general upward trend.

 If you have too much debt to qualify for a loan or a conventional mortgage, you may consider sidelining yourself to FHA loan.
-The Federal Housing is a division that was created to help the moderate or the low-income families borrow money to get a home.
+The Federal Housing is a division that was created to help moderate or low-income families borrow money to get home.

 But here’s the point:

 FHA loans are especially important when compared to other types of mortgage.
 They are affordable making them very easy to qualify for.
 Due to these and some several other factors, they are mostly considered by many people.

 The Federal Housing Administration, which is under the Department of Housing and Urban Development's jurisdiction, backs FHA loans.
 The FHA insures FHA loans, which basically means that if you default on your loan, the agency protects your lender.